marcin-piotrak-mox/DevSecOps-fu/vault/README.md

 :books: [Tokens - additional documentation](https://www.vaultproject.io/docs/concepts/tokens "Tokens")

-### Root tokens <a name="paragraph4.2.1"></a>
+### Root tokens <a name="paragraph3.2.1"></a>

 Root tokens are tokens that have the root policy attached to them and allowing them to do anything in Vault.
 In addition, they are the only type of token within Vault that can be set to never expire without any renewal needed.
 As a result, it is purposefully hard to create root tokens; in fact there are only three ways to create root tokens:
   - [x] initial root token generated at `vault operator init` time (has no expiration)
   - [x] using another root token; a root token with an expiration cannot create a root token that never expires
   - [x] using `vault operator generate-root` with the permission of a quorum of unseal key holders
+<br><br>

 Root tokens are useful in development but should be extremely carefully guarded in production.
 In fact, the Vault team recommends that root tokens are only used for just enough initial setup (usually, setting up auth methods and policies necessary to allow administrators to acquire more limited tokens) or in emergencies, and are revoked immediately after they are no longer needed.
+In order to protect the root token when it's generated during that initialization process, it's possible to submit a pgp key to encrypt it.
+To generate a root token, key shares need to be supplied and the number of them is the same as the number of key shares to unseal the Vault.

-### Token lifetime <a name="paragraph4.2.2"></a>
+### Token lifetime <a name="paragraph3.2.2"></a>

 Every non-root token has a **time-to-live (TTL)** associated with it, which is a current period of validity since either the token's creation time or last renewal time, whichever is more recent.